 At first, Manafort and Gates effected spirited resistance to the charges, but both capitulated eventually as legal bills (and, in Manafort’s case, convictions) mounted.
 Both were eventually sentenced for their respective crimes, although Manafort was later pardoned by former President Trump.
-A parallel effort by state prosecutors to hold Manafort accountable for similar crimes in New York State appears unlikely to move forward after the pardon, per CNN.

 2. Tom DeLay, 2002

 Manafort and Gates aren’t the only 21st-century U.S. political figures to face accusations of financial crimes.

 U.S. representative Tom DeLay (R-TX), the House Majority leader at the time, was indicted in 2005 on charges of conspiracy to violate election law, conspiracy to commit money laundering, and money laundering related to campaign fundraising activities during the 2002 election cycle.
 The conspiracy to violate election law charge was later dismissed, but the money laundering case proceeded, and DeLay decided to resign from Congress in 2006 (per NPR) rather than face a long trial in the public eye.